Ken Berry: Army service

-After high school graduation, Berry volunteered for the United States Army, and was assigned to Fort Bragg in Fayetteville, North Carolina.

-His first year in the Army was spent in the artillery, where he entered a post talent contest; the winner went on Arlene Francis' Soldier Parade in New York City.
+Following his graduation from Moline High School, Berry volunteered for the United States Army, and was assigned to Fort Bragg in Fayetteville, North Carolina.
+His first year in the Army was spent in the artillery, where he entered a post talent contest; the winner would go on Arlene Francis's Soldier Parade in New York City.
 Berry, who always carried his tap shoes with him, worked out a routine and a few hours later won the contest.
 He headed to New York for his television debut.

 Berry's second and final year in the Army was with Special Services, under Sergeant Leonard Nimoy, who encouraged Berry to go to Hollywood and pursue acting.
-As a part of Special Services, he toured Army posts and officers' clubs entertaining the troops, as well as visiting colleges for recruiting purposes.
-Soon, another talent competition was held, the All Army Talent Competition, looking to find service personnel to appear on Ed Sullivan's Toast of the Town.
+As a part of Special Services, he toured Army posts and officers' clubs, entertaining the troops as well as visiting colleges for recruiting purposes.
+Soon, another talent competition was held, the All Army Talent Competition, to find service personnel to appear on Ed Sullivan's Toast of the Town.
 Berry placed third in the "Specialty Act" category with the song "There'll Be Some Changes Made" and returned to New York City and television.

+Career

-Film career
+Film work

 The Sullivan appearance was to take place shortly before Berry would muster out of the Army.
 Nimoy sent telegrams to several studios and talent agents asking them to watch Berry on the show.
 The performance led to an offer from 20th Century Fox and a screen test at Universal Studios.
-He signed with an agent as soon as he arrived in Hollywood.

-Berry accepted Universal's offer and began as a contract player.
+Berry signed with an agent as soon as he arrived in Hollywood.
+He accepted Universal's offer and began as a contract player.
 Soon he was being groomed to take over for Donald O'Connor in the Francis the Talking Mule movie series; however, Mickey Rooney became available and got the part.
 At Universal, Berry took full advantage of the studio's talent development program, and later, under the G.I.
 Bill, he took jazz dance, ballet, vocal, and additional acting classes.
 The movie musicals Berry admired had already seen their heyday; however, acting, which he once thought of as "something I would do between song and dance routines", became the basis of his career.

-Berry went on to star in the 1969 musical comedy Hello Down There — reissued as Sub a Dub Dub — as Mel Cheever, the nemesis of Tony Randall and Janet Leigh, and with Denver Pyle in 1976's Guardian of the Wilderness, the story of Galen Clark, the man who created Yosemite National Park.
+Berry went on to star in the 1969 musical comedy Hello Down There — reissued as Sub a Dub Dub — as Mel Cheever, the nemesis of Tony Randall and Janet Leigh.
+He also starred in 1969's made-for-television film Wake Me When the War Is Over, with Eva Gabor and Werner Klemperer. and with Denver Pyle in 1976's Guardian of the Wilderness, the story of Galen Clark, the man who created Yosemite National Park.
 Berry also earned broader success as a Disney star in the films Herbie Rides Again in 1974, with Helen Hayes and Stefanie Powers, and The Cat from Outer Space in 1978, with Sandy Duncan and McLean Stevenson.